ZengineHQ/mayan/README.md

 - Minifies CSS, JS and HTML when `prod` or `production` environment used
 - Supports `maya-pre-build` and `maya-post-build` package.json scripts for both backend services and frontend plugins (the old `maya-build` in backend services still functions as post build)
 - The maya build artifact location and folder structure has changed
+- *coming soon* `register` command to create/update plugins using the Zengine API and maintain your maya.json ids updated
+- *coming soon* `init` command to initialize a local dev environment either from a fresh git clone (registers plugin if necessary) or from scratch (programatically invokes yeoman generator and then registers and publishes plugin)

 ## Contributing